aadityaahire7/ransomware_detection/README.md

 ## How to Run the Project

-1. Clone the repository:
+1. Clone the repository or you can download it:
    ```bash
    git clone https://github.com/aadityaahire7/ransomware_detection.git
    ```

-2. Open the Colab notebook `ransomware_detection.ipynb` in Google Colab.
+2. Open the Colab notebook `ransomware_detection.ipynb` in Google Colab and upload the dataset file.

 3. Follow the steps in the notebook to:
    - Load the data